meijoo/comp423-course-notes/docs/tutorials/rust-setup.md

 1. In VS Code, open the directory.
 You can do this via: File > Open Folder.

 2. Install the Dev Containers extension for VS Code.
-Be sure the Dev Container Installs the official rust-analyzer VSCode plugin by the Rust Programming Language Group.
+Be sure the Dev Container installs the official rust-analyzer VSCode plugin by the Rust Programming Language Group.

 3. Create a `.devcontainer` directory in the root of your project.
     ```